canyon289/intro_to_pydata/lessonplans/day_1.md

 #### Students Do: Conditionals practice (20 minutes)
 * Programatic counter from user input
-* Continous ask for input until exit command is given
+* Continuous ask for input until exit command is given
 * Mutate collection, (or don't if its a tuple)
 * Check what's in a collection
   * With dictionaries check keys vs values